Our knowledge of orthopaedics. Your best health.

 Procedure

-Depending upon your bunion and the procedures you need, your doctor will make an incision along the inside of your big toe joint or on top of the joint.
+Depending on your bunion and the procedures you need, your doctor will make an incision along the inside of your big toe joint or on top of the joint.
 In some cases, more than one incision is needed to correct the bunion deformity.

 Surgical photo of an osteotomy